 Step Three: Online Formation

-After the face-to-face formation session - and after February 1, 2020 - you will receive log in instructions for the online learning portal of The Leadership Institute.
-If you choose to complete formation offline, you will be given a workbook at the end of the face-to-face formation session.
+After the face-to-face formation session you will receive log in instructions for the online learning portal of The Leadership Institute.
+Enrollment in the online platform will be rolled out incrementally parish by parish.

 Deadline for completion: August 15, 2020